AccumulateNetwork/accumulate/docs/protocol/Transactions.md

   - Sponsored by a signator (Lite Token Account or Signature Specification)
 - **Synthetic Burn Tokens**
   - Returns tokens to a Token Issuer's pool of available tokens
-  - SPonsored by a Token Issuer
+  - Sponsored by a Token Issuer